allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 2 - Using Python to Interact with the Operating System/Week 5 - Testing in Python/README.md

 * **Load tests** verify that the system behaves well when it's under significant load.
 * Taking together a group of tests of one or many kinds is commonly referred to as a **test suite**.

+### Test-Driven Development
+* **Test-driven development** or TDD is a process that calls for creating the test before writing the code.
+* **Continuous Integration** is a process that combines version control system and developmement processes.
+When engineers submit their code, it's integrated into the main repository and tests are automatically run against it to spot bugs and errors.

 ---

 ## Credit